andrewbraga1/Venturus/README.md

+Applicant: Andrew Braga Rodrigues

+User story: #1
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
 ## Available Scripts

 So I din’t need to install or configure tools like Webpack or Babel.
-They are preconfigured and hidden so that you can focus on the code.
+They are preconfigured and hidden so that i could focus on the code.

 Instructions: